 - Please use the door buzzer or telephone to inform us of your arrival

-- Ideally patient only, mum with baby is allowed
+- Ideally patient only, but mum is allowed with baby

 - Please wear a mask

-- Please understand that clinicians need to disinfect the area, after each patient
+- Please understand that clinicians need to disinfect the area, after each person

 - Sanitizing may take longer, therefore, please be prepared to wait longer and maintain social distancing